 - Integration of imports with local operations

-Vertically integrated players that collaborated with the investigation reported:
+Vertically integrated players that collaborated with the investigation reported the following:

 - Bazelet: Managed dual roles as producer and importer, though struggled with low prices and surplus inventory.
 It provided data showing a 40% price drop between 2021 and 2023, illustrating instances where imported cannabis, although more cost-effective, reduced their competitive edge as a domestic producer.
 Despite a good trend of increasing volumes in 2023, the company data showed an erosion of operating profits and profitability.